cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 ## Projects and Queries

 The table below lists the projects we experimented.
-I will refrain from going into the details of each project, but generally speaking: (1) These are all verified system software such as storage systems, boot loaders, and hypervisors.
+Generally speaking: (1) These are all verified system software such as storage systems, boot loaders, and hypervisors.
 (2) They all involve non-trivial engineering effort, creating a considerable number of SMT queries.
 (3)